Best Applicant Tracking Systems (ATS) - July 2019

 ATS ROI Calculator

 If you’re looking to buy a new ATS, it’s important to build a business case for your new purchase.
-This spreadsheet will allow you to build a robust ROI case to get the budget you need.
-It contemplates:
+Our spreadsheet will allow you to build a robust ROI case to get the budget you need.

 Costs from subscription fees and one off costs